JJ/hoborg/text/text.md

 But It didn't take long.
-The clowns, to the blaring music of the marching band and much dancing from locals and circus people alike, unloaded the mech which Ted had comandeered; the clowns went around the mecn singing "Police home is coming down, coming down" while the coppers where kept at bay by distractions and the ocassional shot to make them hunker down.
+The clowns, to the blaring music of the marching band and much dancing from locals and circus people alike, unloaded the mech which Ted had comandeered; the clowns went around the mech singing "Police home is coming down, coming down" while the coppers where kept at bay by distractions and the occasional shot to make them hunker down.
 Which they did, mostly, until a slightly bent Manuel crashed into the main door, prying it wide open; elephants eliminated one of the main floor windows by tearing them up.
 And